London hosts Materials Protecting the Environment Seminar

 ‘Another solution is to increase the value of plastic in order to incentivize plastics collection in countries where formal recycling systems are absent and replaced by informal systems, like for example waste picking,’ said Kosior.

 Chairman Louis Brimacombe brought the final panel debate of the day on the circular economy to a close.
 Delegates then enjoyed a networking and drinks reception.

 Materials Protecting Society Seminar Series

 Materials Protecting People will be the next event in the Materials Protecting Society Seminar Series.
+This event will be held in November 2018.
 More information will be made available soon.